iotJumpway/RPI-Examples/_DOCS/3-Raspberry-Pi-Domain-And-SSL.md

 10. Head over to where you bought the SSL certificate from and activate your SSL cert using the CSR you generated on your Raspberry Pi, once verified you will receive your SSL certificate files.

 11. Connect to your Raspberry Pi using SFTP, for this I always WinSCP on Windows but you can use FileZilla or the FTP client of your choice.
-Once connected upload your SSL cert files to your certs folder specified in the related guide for the project you are setting up.
+Once connected, upload your SSL .crt file to the certs folder specified in the related guide for the project you are setting up.